drycc/workflow/src/applications/using-dockerfiles.md

 # Using Dockerfiles

-Deis supports deploying applications via Dockerfiles.
+Drycc supports deploying applications via Dockerfiles.
 A [Dockerfile][] automates the steps for crafting a [Docker Image][].
 Dockerfiles are incredibly powerful but require some extra work to define your exact application runtime environment.

 ## Add SSH Key

-For **Dockerfile** based application deploys via `git push`, Deis Workflow identifies users via SSH keys.
+For **Dockerfile** based application deploys via `git push`, Drycc Workflow identifies users via SSH keys.
 SSH keys are pushed to the platform and must be unique to each user.

 - See [this document](../users/ssh-keys.md#generate-an-ssh-key) for instructions on how to generate an SSH key.

-- Run `deis keys:add` to upload your SSH key to Deis Workflow.
+- Run `drycc keys:add` to upload your SSH key to Drycc Workflow.

 ```
-$ deis keys:add ~/.ssh/id_deis.pub
+$ drycc keys:add ~/.ssh/id_drycc.pub
-Uploading id_deis.pub to deis... done
+Uploading id_drycc.pub to drycc... done
 ```

 Read more about adding/removing SSH Keys [here](../users/ssh-keys.md#adding-and-removing-ssh-keys).